olx-global/rubiks/README.md

 The rubiks compiler provides a [DSL](Kube%20files%20and%20the%20DSL.md) (basically python) to help make this happen.

+## Rubiks Licensing

+Rubiks is available under the Apache 2.0 Licence (see the file [LICENCE](LICENCE) included in this distribution) and contains a distribution of PyYAML (see the file [PyYAML.LICENCE](PyYAML.LICENCE) for more information).
+It has been written by OLX, a part of the Naspers Group.

 ## Installing Rubiks

 Installing Rubiks is easy, you can just check out this repository to your working space